omkarmutte/friend-birthday/README.md

-# impressingCrush
+# BIRTHDAY WISH
-link mobile.js instead of script.js in index.html to work in mobile.
+Birthday wish to my best and cute friend

 Thanks and Happy Coding.